CompuTec/computec-docs/docs/processforce/user-guide/supplier-score-card.md

 ### Notes

-You can put any written notes connected to Score Card in this form.
+You can add any relevant comments or observations related to the scorecard.

 ### Attachment

-Here you can add, display or delete files connected to Score Card.
+Here you can add, display or delete files connected to the Score Card.

 ## Usage

 1. Activate the Supplier Score Card form.
-2. Select a requested Supplier.
+2. Select the supplier you wish to assess.
-3. Fill in your exceptions like No of Days Late.
+3. Fill in exceptions like delivery delays or quantity discrepancies.
-4. Add document.
+4. Add document  as necessary for additional context.
 5. Find/load created Supplier's Score Card.
 6. Review Summary and Details.

+---
+The Supplier Score Card is an essential tool for businesses aiming to improve supplier relationships and ensure consistent procurement performance.
+By offering a transparent and detailed evaluation based on key metrics such as quality, delivery punctuality, and quantity accuracy, it empowers organizations to make data-driven decisions.
+Whether for improving supplier negotiations or addressing performance gaps, the Supplier Score Card is a strategic asset for efficient supply chain management.